Common Cause North Carolina HBCU Democracy Fellowship

-- attending community events to learn about early voting, election protocol, and what will be expected in the spring.
+- attending community events to learn about early voting, election protocol, and what will be expected during the election cycle.

 In the spring semester, Democracy Fellows will focus on building relationships and educating their peers on ways to influence change by:

-- hosting events and discussion on topics that highlight the importance of civic engagement beyond voting.
+- hosting online or in-person events and discussions on topics that highlight the importance of civic engagement beyond voting.

-- disseminate information on bills that will have a direct impact on HBCUs or students.
+- disseminating information to peers on bills that will have a direct impact on HBCUs or students.

-This is a ten hour minimum per week commitment for the semester with the opportunity to continue for up to two additional semesters.
+On average this is a ten hour per week commitment for the semester with the opportunity to continue for up to two additional semesters.
 Selected Democracy Fellows will receive $600 per semester upon successful completion of the program or course credit (if offered by the school).
-The Common Cause campus outreach coordinator will work with each Democracy Fellow to secure internship course credit where possible.
+The Common Cause staff will work with each Democracy Fellow to secure internship course credit where possible.

-- Build relationships with student leaders on your campus and from HBCUs across the state
+- Build relationships with student leaders on your campus and from campuses across the state

-- Participate in leadership and organizing trainings to prepare you for future work in politics, law, advocacy, public relations, and more
+- Participate in leadership and organizing training to prepare you for future work in politics, law, advocacy, public relations, and more

-- Develop mentoring relationship with Common Cause’s college outreach coordinators and connections to Common Cause’s community of partners in NC.
+- Develop a mentoring relationship with Common Cause’s staff and connections to Common Cause’s community partners.

 - Recruit and cultivate volunteers

-- Manage and participate in voter registration and community canvassing
+- Manage and participate in voter registration and outreach to community members

 - Track contacts and enter information into data form

-- Participate in statewide Democracy Fellow trainings and learning events (beginning of the year retreat, end of reception, monthly conference calls, etc.)
+- Participate in statewide Democracy Fellow trainings and learning events (beginning of the year retreat, end of year celebration, monthly conference calls, etc.)

-- Attend weekly meetings with Common Cause campus outreach coordinator and other campus Democracy Fellows to coordinate activities
+- Attend weekly meetings with Common Cause staff or liaison and other campus Democracy Fellows to coordinate activities

 - Establish and maintain relationships with community and campus partners

-- Support and advance the Common Cause HBCU mission
+- Support and advance the Common Cause mission

 - Increase Common Cause’s social media presence (Twitter, Facebook, Instagram)